2024 Men's T20 World Cup: Super 8 stage

 The top two teams from groups A to D advanced to the Super 8 stage, where they were divided into two groups of four teams each.
 In the Super 8 stage, each team played the others in their group as a round-robin, with the top two teams from each group advancing to the knockout stage.
 No points were carried over from the group stage to the Super 8 stage.
 Prior to the tournament, eight teams had been seeded for the Super 8 stage based on their T20I rankings at that time: Australia, India, New Zealand, and Sri Lanka in Group 1; England, Pakistan, South Africa, and the West Indies in Group 2.
-New Zealand, Pakistan, and Sri Lanka did not qualify for the Super 8 stage, their places were taken by Afghanistan, Bangladesh, and the United States.
+New Zealand, Pakistan, and Sri Lanka did not qualify for the Super 8 stage, and their places were taken by Afghanistan, Bangladesh, and the United States.